 The Timeline editor, identified by a clock icon, is not much of an editor, but more used to view information and control animation playback.

 The Timeline is one of an animator's most useful tools as it can give a broad overview of a scene's animation.
-The Timeline can communicate the current time frame, either in frames or in seconds, where are the keyframes of the active object, the start and end frames of your animation, markers, etc.
+The Timeline can communicate the current time frame, either in frames or in seconds, where the keyframes are of the active object, the start and end frames of your animation, markers, etc.

 The Timeline has Player Controls, to play, pause the animation, and to skip though parts of the scene.